General Value Function Networks: The Objective for GVFNs

-With these three assumptions, we can prove the main result.
-The third assumption is standard for showing Bellman operators are contractions, and is easily satisfied if the policy is proper: is guaranteed to visit at least one state where the continuation is less than 1.
-The second assumption assumes that a compositional GVF uses values directly on the next step.
-In the simplest setting, where the cumulant for GVF $i$ is the value of GVF $j$ on the next step, then there is only one edge $(i,j)$ and $c_{j,V}(\hvec_{t+1}) = \vi{j_l}(\hvec_{t+1})$ or equivalently, $\Cpij{i} = \Ppigammaj{j_l} \vi{j_l}$.
-More general linear settings could be considered, such as values two or more steps into the future, with a similar proof. \begin{theorem} Under Assumptions 1-3, iterating $\vt{t+1} = \Bn \vt{t}$ converges to a unique fixed point. \end{theorem} \begin{proof} We first prove that the sequence of value estimates converges (Part 1) and then that it converges to a unique fixed point (Part 2 and 3).
+The third assumption is standard for showing Bellman operators are contractions, and is easily satisfied if the policy is proper: is guaranteed to visit at least one state where the continuation is less than 1. \begin{assumption}[Discounted Transitions are Contractions] For all $j \in \{1, \ldots, \numgvfs\}$, $\beta_j \defeq \| \Ppigammaj{j} \| < 1$, where $\| \cdot \|$ is the spectral norm. \end{assumption} With these three assumptions, we can prove the main result. \begin{theorem} Under Assumptions 1-3, iterating $\vt{t+1} = \Bn \vt{t}$ converges to a unique fixed point. \end{theorem} \begin{proof} We first prove that the sequence of value estimates converges (Part 1) and then that it converges to a unique fixed point (Part 2 and 3).

 \textbf{Part 1:} \textit{The sequence $\vinone_{1}, \vinone_{2}, \ldots$ defined by $\vinone_{t+1} = \Bn \vinone_t$ converges to a limit $\vinone^* \in \RR^{\numgvfs|\Hists|}$.}